-Many spotting scopes these days provide the option of attaching a digital camera of some type and using the scope as a telephoto lens with which to take photos.
-Digital photo adapters vary widely in their design, ease of use, speed to deploy, and their range of compatibility with respect to the cameras they can accommodate.
+Many spotting scopes these days provide the attachment options for digiscoping.
+Consequently, this offers the ability to attach a digital camera and use the scope as a telephoto lens to take photos.
+Digital photo adapters vary widely in their design, ease of use, and speed to deploy.
+They also range in their compatibility with respect to the cameras they can accommodate.
 The Vortex Razor Spotting Scope is a relatively recent entry in the spotting scope market, providing high-quality optical performance at a very reasonable price (see Vortex Razor Scope Review).
-Vortex offers a digiscoping adapter for use with the Razor, so I took it out in the field to give it a try.
+Vortex offers a digiscoping adapter for use with the Vortex Razor Spotting, so I took it out in the field to give it a try.

 I went out this past Sunday to Laguna Niguel Regional Park with the Razor scope equipped with its 20-60x zoom eyepiece, the Vortex Razor Digital Adapter, and my Canon 40D camera with a 50-mm lens.
 This was my first attempt to digiscope with this equipment combination, so the pictures here are mostly to show what is possible and do not represent fully optimized photography with this rig.

 An Osprey eating lunch at the park provided an interesting and challenging subject for this demonstration.
 The bird was sitting in a eucalyptus tree in rather unfavorable lighting.
 So as an illustration, we first took the photo (above) with the camera only.
 This is to show the level of zoom with and without the scope in line.